 Apple’s first smartphone with an OLED super retina display feature is the iPhone X for crystal clear viewing.
 This makes the iPhone X display ultra-sharp, clean and crisp, blinding whites and deeper blacks.
 It also allows the device to render a much more vivid image.
 All these are apparent proofs that the iPhone X is way better than the predecessor iPhones.
 But despite having such an advanced screen feature, the iPhone X is also not free from display issues.
+In face, some owners of the device have reported about iPhone green screen issues and this could also happen to you.

 The fact is a number of iPhone X owners have noticed a number of odd screen outputs including static ghost images that burn into the screen when showing images for too long.
 Aside from screen burn-in, some users also noticed visible green lines along with other odd colors on the iPhone display.
 The problem has already been acknowledged by Apple, explicating that these are among the risks of an OLED display with time and use.
 On the positive note, affected users can resort to some workarounds to prevent or fix extreme screen burn-in and other odd screen color issues on the iPhone X. Read on for more information.